 \techrep{

-In the general case, formulae of the type $\varphi\atlu\psi$, $\atlx\varphi$ and state formulae $\varphi$ may also occur in $\mathit{At}(\Phi)$ as goals, and $\Phi$ does not have to be in negation normal form.
-Formulae of the type $\varphi\atlu\psi$ can be either verified, by showing that $\psi$ is true, or falsified, by showing that $\varphi$ is not true at respective states.
-State formulae $\varphi$ can only be verified at the initial state and the nexttime formulae $\atlx\varphi$ can only be verified at the second state on the path. }
+In the general case, formulae of the type $\varphi\atlu\psi$, $\atlx\varphi$ and (state formulae) $\varphi$ may also occur in $\mathit{At}(\Phi)$ as goals, and $\Phi$ does not have to be in negation normal form.
+Formulae of the type $\varphi\atlu\psi$ can be either verified, by showing that $\psi$ is true, or falsified, by showing that $\varphi$ is not true at related states.
+State formulae $\varphi$ can only be verified at the initial state and the next-state-formulae $\atlx\varphi$ can only be verified at the second state on the path traveled. }

 \aamasp{ }